 Step 2: Configure Ruuvi Gateway to relay alternative beacon data

-Alternative beacons can be configured on the Bluetooth Scanning page under Advanced by selecting All (including third party beacons) to set Ruuvi Gateway to listen to all nearby Bluetooth LE broadcasts.
+Alternative beacons can be configured on the Bluetooth Scanning page under Advanced by selecting Listen to all Bluetooth Beacon messages (not just Ruuvi sensors) to set Ruuvi Gateway to listen to all nearby Bluetooth LE broadcasts.

-There are multiple additional listening settings that need to be configured underneath.
+There are multiple additional listening settings that can be configured underneath.

 Enable the correct PHY (the physical properties of the RF signal), extended payload and channel settings according to your Bluetooth LE device.